Dunstankiiru/ramen-rating-app/README.md

 # 🛠️  Techstacks used

-- HTML
-For the webpage structure and Form
+- HTML - For the webpage structure and Form

-- CSS
-Styles the page
+- CSS - styles the page

-- JavaScript
-For DOM manipulation and webpage interactivity
+- JavaScript - For DOM manipulation and webpage interactivity

+# 🚀 Getting Started

+# 1 Cloning the Repository using ssh

+-   git clone git@github.com:Dunstankiiru/ramen-rating-app.git

+# 2 Opening the project

+-   By using the cd command, move to project directory and open the cloned folder using code.

+- Open the index.html in your browser using the liveserver.

+# 3 Add New Ramen Dishes

+- Fill in the form and click on the "Create" Button to add a new Ramen dish.